 The Curry Rivel, Drayton and Fivehead Branch

-Membership costs £17 per annum together with an additional £1.50 to help defray the Branch’s administrative costs..
-You can join here http://www.britishlegion.org.uk/membership/become-a-member/ or email the Branch’s Membership Secretary, Gordon Balmer, at firstname.lastname@example.org.
+Membership costs £18 per annum.
+You can join here http://www.britishlegion.org.uk/membership/become-a-member/ or email the Branch’s Membership Secretary, Gordon Balmer, at firstname.lastname@example.org

 Community Support.
 Do you need help and advice?
 Then we can point you in the right direction to obtain the support and assistance that you need.
 Please start the process by speaking to or emailing the Branch’s Community Support Secretary, Susan Willis, on 01458 250772 and at email@example.com.

-The Branch has a new dynamic plan for enjoyable social events for members to raise money for the Royal British Legion.
-Events this year in 2017 will be:
+The Branch has a dynamic plan for enjoyable social events for members to raise money for the Royal British Legion.
+Events this year in 2018 will be:

 Details of each event will be sent to members of the Branch at least one month beforehand and advertised in the village newsletter.
 Tickets can be obtained from any member of the Branch’s Committee.